lgastako/vasco/README.md

 ;; "/profile/john"
 ```

-Right now there is absolutely no magic about the params.
+Right now there is absolutely no special treatment of the params.

 ## License